-When looking at the Apollo 11 mission, which 50 years ago this week saw humanity first walk on the moon, it's hard not to be both impressed and humbled.
-The feat is extraordinary under any circumstances, but it is all the more so in that it came just 12 years after the launch of the Soviet Union's Sputnik satellite, the first time anything made by a human-made it into orbit around the Earth.
-What's more, it came only 66 years after the Wright Brothers became the first humans to achieve any form of flight at all.
+On July 20th, 1969, humanity achieved something once only ever dreamed of — placing humans on the surface of the Moon.
+The feat is extraordinary under any circumstances, but it is all the more so in that it came just 12 years after the launch of the Soviet Union's Sputnik satellite (the first time anything made by humans made it into orbit around the Earth).
+What's more, it came only 66 years after the Wright Brothers became the first humans to achieve any form of controlled flight at all.

-US President John F. Kennedy wasn't satisfied with this more conservative goal, though it was a much more reasonable one.
-Instead, in May 1961, President Kennedy went before the US Congress and said: "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the earth.
+With the election of John F. Kennedy, Apollo's objectives would soon be set in stone.
+In May of 1961, President Kennedy went before the U.S. Congress and proclaimed: "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.
 No single space project in this period will be more impressive to mankind, or more important for the long-range exploration of space, and none will be so difficult or expensive to accomplish."

-Neil Armstrong, Edwin Aldrin, and Michael Collins were selected as the commander, lunar module pilot, and command module pilot, respectively, of the Apollo 11 prime crew, with James Lovell--of Apollo 13 fame--, Fred W. Haise, and William A. Anders selected to serve in these roles as a back-up.
+Neil Armstrong, Edwin "Buzz" Aldrin, and Michael Collins were selected as the commander, lunar module pilot, and command module pilot respectively of the Apollo 11 prime crew, with James Lovell (of Apollo 13 fame), Fred W. Haise, and William A. Anders selected to serve in these roles as a back-up.

-While the astronauts involved get the vast majority of the attention, for obvious reasons, it has been estimated that it took the work of around 400,000 people in different capacities to make the mission a success.
+While the astronauts involved get the vast majority of the attention (and for obvious reasons), it has been estimated that all together it took the work of around 400,000 people in different capacities to make the mission a success.

 They almost make it sound easy.